-Quarterly business reviews (QBRs) are critical, yet also commonly dreaded within the professional world.
+Quarterly business reviews (QBRs) are critical, yet also commonly dreaded within the Key Account Management world.
 Understanding what not to do will provide a better scope of what you truly want to accomplish in your QBRs.
 There are some common mistakes that can be avoided by account managers to make their lives easier, such as:

 Jumping straight into the facts